-New South Wales decriminalised sex work in 1995 and New Zealand followed suit in 2003.
-Independent reviews of decriminalisation in these jurisdictions were conducted and the findings made public.
+New South Wales decriminalised sex work in 1995, New Zealand in 2003 and the Northern Territory in 2019.
+Independent reviews of decriminalisation in New Zealand and New South Wales were conducted and the findings made public.

 In 2005 New Zealand’s Ministry of Justice commissioned a study¹ which found that decriminalising sex work reduced barriers for those wanting to leave sex work,

 ‘Until recently, a major barrier to exiting the industry arose from the illegalities associated with prostitution involvement.’

 In 2008 it also came to the conclusion that ‘the vast majority of people involved in the sex industry’ were better off under NZ’s sex work decrim laws.’²

 In 2015 a New South Wales (NSW) parliamentary committee³ which compared NSW’s decriminalised legal framework with Victoria’s licensing legal framework, and concluded that :

 - Victoria registers some sex workers and the registration of sex workers provides the potential for a lifetime of stigma for sex workers, many of whom work in the industry for only a small part of their lives;